New York

 New York State

-Here are some more interesting facts about New York
+Here are some more interesting facts about New York State:

 -

-New York was the first state to require licene
+New York was the first state to require licene plates on

-plates on automobiles
+automobiles

 -

-Kingston was the first capital of New York
+Kingston was the first capital of New York State

 -

-The first Saranac Lake Winter Festival, still
+The first Saranac Lake Winter Festival, still popular today, was held in

 -

-It took 31 years, from 1867 to 1898, to build the
+It took 31 years, from 1867 to 1898, to build the State Capitol

-State Capitol Building.
+Building.

 -

-New York State has 1,300 museums and galleries,
+New York State has 1,300 museums and galleries, 64 performing arts

-64 performing arts centres, and 230 theatres.
+centres, and 230 theatres.

 -

-There are more than 400 golf course and 55
+There are more than 400 golf course and 55 downhill ski areas in New York

 -

-The New York State Canal System is 524 miles long
+The New York State Canal System is 524 miles long and has 57

 -

-The Hudson River was named an American Heritage
+The Hudson River was named an American Heritage River by the U.S.

-River by the U.S. government in 1998.
+government in 1998.

-AUTHOR INFO
+AUTHOR

-The above text about New York State is an extract
+The above text about New York State is an extract from the New York

-from the New York State Department of State web site.
-For more
+State Department of State web site.

-out more about New York hotels
+Find out more about New York hotels on

-in our next article.
+our next page.

 |